cowrie/cowrie/docs/EVENT_PIPELINE.rst

         )

-If this fires after the attacker disconnected, the event arrives with ``late: true`` and full session attribution, and the console line still carries the session's log prefix.
+If this fires after the attacker disconnected, the event arrives with ``late: true`` and full session attribution, and the console renderer prints it under the session's log prefix rather than the HTTP client's.

 A transport-level event, e.g. the SSH client version string::